Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Dependence on Intrinsic Dimension

 \subsection{Relation to Minkowski and Wasserstein Dimension}

-The study of empirical convergence rates based on box-counting or Minkowski dimension and variants thereof dates back to \cite{dudley1969speed}, with more recent results available in \cite{boissard2014,weed2019sharp}.
+The study of empirical convergence rates based on box-counting or Minkowski dimension and variants thereof dates back to \citet{dudley1969speed}, with more recent results available in \citet{boissard2014,weed2019sharp}.
 These notions of dimensionality are restricted to compact or bounded sets.
-We next compare these previously considered intrinsic dimensions to our Definition \ref{DEF:gwass_dim}, under the appropriate boundedness assumptions.
+We next compare these notions of intrinsic dimensions to our Definition \ref{DEF:gwass_dim}, under the appropriate boundedness assumptions.